kkloste/nexpokit/README.md

 Results from the paper
 ----------------------

-To reproduce figure 2 (left), run:
+To reproduce figures 1 and 2, run:
-	[fig 2 shows the non zeros of the solution, compared to the non zeros used by each algorithm for a particular input tolerance]

 		experiment/localization_demo/example_localization_ljournal.m

-[ Fig 4 is log10 of error vs. precision ]
-To generate the data for figure 4, run:
+To reproduce figure 4, first generate the data by running:

 		experiments/accuracy_vs_error/compute_tol_accuracy_data.m

-To reproduce figure 4, run:
+Then, to produce the plots for figure 4, run:

 		experiments/accuracy_vs_error/plot_tol_accuracy.m

-[ Fig 5 is work vs. top-k precision ]
 To generate the data for figure 5, run:

 		experiments/accuracy_vs_work/compute_steps_accuracy_order.m